mphassani/HTMLtoCSV-for-QGIS/README.md

 1. If you do not have Python installed, download it from [here](https://www.python.org/downloads/).
 2. Run the command `pip install beautifulsoup4` to install the required packages.
 3. Download or clone this repo.
-4. Run the command `python app.py` to run the application.
+4. Run the command `python3 app.py` to run the application.
 5. Select the HTML file you want to convert.

 # License